MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/view-forecasts.md

 -	**Users**: Shows the hierarchy of users as defined by the **Manager** field.
 To learn more, see [Forecasts and sales hierarchy](#forecasts-and-sales-hierarchy).

 -	**Quota**: A target amount set for a specific owner over a given time frame.
 This value is specified in the forecast configuration.
 The progress bar is calculated against this value.
-For the default forecast, this value is set to the previous months's won amount.
+For the out-of-the-box forecast, this value is set to the previous months's won amount.

 -  **Committed**: Shows the aggregated (rolled-up) value of estimated revenue for all open opportunities that have the forecast category set as **Committed** (high confidence).
 This value can be adjusted during forecast.